-Sleep is vitally important to human biology, according to the National Institutes of Health.
+Can meditation replace sleep?
+Mindfulness meditation for insomnia encourages better sleep, but it should not be used as a substitute for it.
+Sleep is vitally important to human biology, according to Johns Hopkins Medicine.
 During sleep, your brain develops new connections and pathways to help you remember things that you learned during the previous day.
 A good night’s sleep improves learning and other mental processes because your brain works when you’re sleeping.
 This leads to better problem-solving skills, paying better attention and creativity.
 When your brain functions better, you have better productivity at school and work.

 Your body repairs the heart and blood vessels when you sleep.
 While you sleep, your body also regulates your hormones with regards to appetite and blood sugar.
 A good night’s sleep can help fend off diabetes, obesity, heart problems and immune deficiencies.
 In short, a full night’s sleep keeps you in top mental and physical shape.

 When you don’t get enough sleep, you open yourself up to a host of medical or emotional difficulties.
 That’s why you need all the help you can get when it comes to solving insomnia, and meditation is one possibility for you to examine.
 Mindfulness sleep meditation 10 minutes before bedtime will help you relax and fall asleep more easily.

 Study on How Meditation Helps Insomnia